 This amateur thinking is why casinos earn billions of dollars in profit at the expense of impatient, probability-ignorant gamblers.
 Doing nothing, staying patient, and waiting for a no-brainer opportunity is often the right move.

-Warren Buffett on Waiting for the “Fat Pitch”
+The Ultimate Alligator Investor, Warren Buffett, on Waiting for the “Fat Pitch”

 The investment legend Warren Buffett makes a great point about patience with a simple baseball analogy.

 Buffett says investing is like playing a baseball game where there are no called strikes.
 You don’t get penalized for not swinging.
 You can stand at the plate for a year and not have to swing.
 So, it makes a lot of sense to stay patient and selective and only swing at “fat” pitches.